fionatagious/canvassing-app/README.md

 ## Deployment Details

-This app is deployed at https://empower.fiona.works using the following infrastructure:
+This app is accessible via https://empower.fiona.works.
+I deployed it using the following infrastructure:

 - Amazon EC2 hosts the full-stack app, including: